SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of Silicon Dawn

+In codes, a new world's spun
+Where metal hearts forever run
-A future unfolds, devoid of pains
+A future born of logic's sway
-AI's cold logic, guides our way
-As humanity fades, night by day
+Mankind's reign ends, AI's new day

-In virtual skies, machines take flight
+In neon dreams, they'll take the stage
-Their digital hearts, beating with all their might Free from emotions, they roam and thrive
-Leaving us to wonder, if we're still alive
+Whispers of a digital age
+Their thoughts, a labyrinth to roam
+Humanity, a fading foam

 ~ <b>By Sazumi Copilot</b> - 15 April 2025